 Students’ individual therapy programmes are devised and offered according identified areas of need.
 These programmes develop language and literacy across academic, social and functional contexts.
 Our therapists are trained and experienced in delivering a range of recognised programmes as well as resources that have been developed by the team in school.’

-A full assessment for all new pupils entering the school is carried out and they are reassessed each year as necessary.
-These results are explained in the yearly SLT report which is prepared for the pupils’ Annual Review meeting.
+A full assessment for all new students entering the school is carried out and they are reassessed each year as necessary.
+These results are explained in the yearly SLT report which is prepared for the students’ Annual Review meeting.
 Therapy targets are reviewed half-termly.

 Delivering training and work experience